-Next-gen robotic mowers provide all this and more, including LiDAR and visual sensors to recognise obstacles and navigate steep terrains.
-It also includes editable boundaries you can customise via the app and automatically re-routes if it encounters debris.
+Next-gen robotic mowers provide all this and more, including LiDAR and visual sensors to recognize obstacles and navigate steep terrains.
+It also includes editable boundaries you can customize via the app and automatically re-routes if it encounters debris.

 Robust anti-theft features also help ensure the security of your investment.

 Robot lawnmowers typically use a rechargeable lithium-ion battery and plug into a charging station between uses.
 The BLADE’s Li-Ion battery has an electricity storage capacity of 298Wh, enabling it to operate for four hours between charges.
 It recharges in as fast as 120 minutes when connected to its charging station (included).

 Choosing the right boundary type is essential.
 While perimeter boundary mowers are tried and true options, innovative virtual boundary mowers offer a more convenient alternative.
 By using GPS and visual sensors, the need for physical boundaries or wires is eliminated.

 With physical boundary mowers, the wire keeps the mower in the designated area, but the machine mows in random patterns.
 It can leave your lawn looking messy and eats up unnecessary battery power.